Today you are You, that is truer than true. There is no one alive who is Youer than You. That’s from Dr. Seuss.

 This poem helped me faced the troubles in my life.

-This poem helped me also when I became a seminarian, an activists, a teacher, an inspirational speaker, and an entrepreneur.
+This poem helped me also when I became a seminarian, an activist, a teacher, an inspirational speaker, and an entrepreneur.

 Let me give this to you as the second answer to your question.